X

 It's a space adventure!

-And for a while (until the new north concourse opens in 2025), you will be walking outside to get on and off aircraft.
+And for a while, you may still be walking outside to get on and off aircraft.
 Just part of the adventure, right?

 We’ll pamper you from time to time, surprising you with pop-up events with goodies and smiles.
 We promise to keep you informed and give you ways to communicate with us if you have ideas about how we can make this process more comfortable for you.